 Since version 1.8, there are two ways of operation.
-One way is to specify the Datasets and the entity as parameters of the command graph set time DISP D1 which will display the displacement D1 of nodes in "set" vs. the dataset-time of all "DISP" Datasets.
+One way is to specify the Datasets and the entity as parameters of the command which will display the displacement D1 of nodes in "set" vs. the dataset-time of all "DISP" Datasets.
 The first and the last dataset can be specified optionally.